ashwanipasricha/Commercial-loans-Default-Prediction/README.md

 A commercial lending bank wants to identify obligers/customers who are at risk of defaulting on their loans in next 1 year.
 They are providing you with ~5000 customer’s financial data for past few years which includes ~200 companies that defaulted.

-Along with the target variable, which talks about whether the customer has defaulted or not, there are other variables (predictor) like:
+Along with the target variable, which talks about whether the customer has defaulted or not, there are other variables (predictor) like afterTaxInterestRate, taxRate, netValuePerShare, revenuePerShare etc

-Variable													Description
-afterTaxInterestRate	After Tax Interest Rate taxRate														Tax Rate netValuePerShare					Net Value Per share revenuePerShare						Revenue Per share currentRatio									Current ratio (Current assets / current liabilities) quickRatio											(Current Assets - Inventory)/ current liabilities

 For more information, refer to file Tag_Description.